 Passed by Congress in 1862, The Homestead Act provided for the initial settlement of present-day South Dakota.
 A typical 160-acre farm cost about $18.
 A settler had to homestead the land for five years.
 Settlers normally scouted then selected their homesteads in the fall, returning home to wait out the winter.
 Some homesteaders hired professional land locators for a fee of $10 to $25.
 Homesteaders marked their claims with some evidence of occupancy such as four posts to indicate the corners of a shack, or a three-foot hole to represent a well.
 Many settlers were lured to the area by published claims promising incredibly abundant farmland in a place reputed to be harsh and unforgiving.

-Since wood was scarce settlers first built homes made of prairie sod.
+Since wood was scarce, settlers first built homes made of prairie sod.
 These "soddies" had earth roofs, dirt floors and blocks of prairie sod as walls.
 Tarpaper shacks became popular with the arrival of the railroad.
-However, many settlers still opted for the protection against the elements offered by the sod houses.
-Examples of sod homes can be seen at Prairie Homestead near the east entrance of Badlands National Park, the Cultural Heritage Center in Pierre, the Oscar Micheaux homestead site near Gregory, and at Prairie Village near Madison.
+However, many settlers still opted for the protection offered by the sod houses against the elements.
+Examples of sod homes can be seen at Prairie Homestead near the east entrance of Badlands National Park, the Cultural Heritage Center in Pierre, and at Prairie Village near Madison.